MicrosoftDocs/xamarin-communitytoolkit/docs/markup.md

         (string emoticons) => (emoticons[0], emoticons.Length)
     );
 ```

 In the `convertBack` function you return the same `ValueTuple` that you receive in the `convert` function.

-You can specify more than 4 bindings by passing in a multi-value converter, e.g. a `FuncMultiConverter`:
+You can specify more than 4 bindings by passing in a multi-value converter:

 ```CSharp
 new Label { }
     .Bind(Label.TextProperty,